Three alternatives to layoffs that can strengthen your startup

-This moment, perhaps more than ever before, demands a.
+This moment, perhaps more than ever before, demands a people first mindset.
 Job loss amid some of the highest labour force dislocations in modern history, and during shelter-in-place orders, will precipitate long-term unemployment for many, putting entire families and communities at risk.

 If you’re a founder trying to keep your startup afloat, the following alternatives might help you both avoid layoffs and strengthen your business for the long term.

 When faced with a recession, typical advice calls for extending the startup runway to at least 18–24 months.
 Marketing expenses, perks, and office spend tend to go first in these calculations, as this nfx survey shows.
 LTSE’s free software offerings Hiringplan, Runway, and Captable can help founders model these and other scenarios to help avoid losing people.For example, say you may need to find $1M to extend your runway to 18 months out.
 Just in January, $1M in San Francisco was equivalent to five senior software engineers for a year (plus equity).

 Rather than laying off those five people, consider these three alternative scenarios:SCENARIO A — Raise additional capital: Today, mid-April, you can raise $1M on a 50% lower valuation than was possible just 3 months ago according to this NFX survey, resulting in dilution that you can model in Captable.